xiaoyuxin1002/SafeStyle/README.md

 We recommend the following workflow:

 1. Dataset Preparation: Run ```Setup.ipynb``` to prepare the fine-tuning datasets.
-2. Instruction Tuning: Fine-tune models using LLaMA-Factory.
+2. Instruction Tuning: Fine-tune models using LLaMA-Factory [1].
 3. Evaluation: Use ```evaluate.py``` to assess the safety and utility of the fine-tuned models.
 4. Analysis: Use ```Analysis.ipynb``` to analyze results and generate the relevant figures.